JAYESH1304/Semantic_Search_Engine/README.md

-# Semantic_Search_Engine
+# Semantic Search Engine

-The aim of this project is to develop a custom search engine tailored for specific use cases.
+The aim of this project is to develop a custom semantic search engine tailored for specific use cases.

 ## Technologies Used